sagemath/trac_to_gh/Issue 3485.md

 # Issue 3485: [with patch, request comments, not ready for review] new sage_input function gives a sequence of commands to reproduce sage values

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3485

 Original creator: cwitty